home // existentialism // the human condition

 The human condition, with its universal themes of love, loss, and existential questioning, permeates popular culture across various mediums.
 In literature, works like Camus’ “The Stranger” explore alienation and absurdity.
 Films such as “The Matrix” delve into questions of reality, social constructs, and free will.
 TV shows like “Black Mirror” examine the impact of technology on human relationships and society.
 Music, from Pink Floyd’s introspective lyrics to Kendrick Lamar’s social commentary, reflects our shared struggles and aspirations.
 Even video games, like “The Last of Us,” probe moral dilemmas and the depths of human resilience.
 These examples demonstrate how popular culture serves as a mirror, reflecting and exploring the complexities of human existence.

-See also what is existentialism
+See also what are social norms

 The Human Condition In Literature